How Many Oz In A 1/2 Lb

 Historical Roots of Measurement

 In England, the avoirdupois system, which is used today for most non-liquid goods, was established in the 14th century.
 This system defined the pound as 16 ounces, solidifying the relationship we still use today.
-Over time, these units of measurement were standardized to facilitate trade and ensure consistency across different regions.
+Over time, these units of measurement were standardized to make easier trade and ensure consistency across different regions.

 Scientific Basis of Weight Measurement